wehkamp/bot-zero/README.md

 # bot-zero

 <a href="https://hubot.github.com/">Hubot</a> is a fantastic project that enabled us to build great bots.
 The **bot-zero** project aims to give you a cleaned up version with some examples that run on TypeScript (instead of Coffee-script).
+This bot uses the <a href="https://slack.dev/bolt-js/">Slack Bolt</a>.

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://github.com/wehkamp/bot-zero/blob/master/LICENSE.md)

 Blog: https://medium.com/wehkamp-techblog/jump-starting-slack-bot-projects-bot-zero-991b9654585e

-**⚠️ WHATEVER YOU DO...
-NEVER (!!)
-LISTEN TO THIS ON SLACK! ⚠️**

-> Slack has improved how we handle permissions for apps, so you can now request only the specific scopes your app needs.
-We recommend updating your app’s scopes.

-**⚠️ YOU'LL END UP WRECKING YOUR SETUP. ⚠️**

 ## Getting started